 - Diagnosing dry eyes in a client, you give a client-specific order for artificial tears.

 +2.
 Be familiar with these key concepts

 Autonomous scope of practice

-For RPNs, “autonomous scope of practice” includes the restricted activities listed in section 6 of the RPN Regulation, and the provision of other care or services that do not involve restricted activities, except for any activities, care or services that are excluded from autonomous scope of practice under CRPNBC standards, limits, conditions and other controls on practice.
+For RPNs, “autonomous scope of practice” includes the restricted activities listed in section 6 of the Nurses (Registered Psychiatric) Regulation, and the provision of other care or services that do not involve restricted activities, except for any activities, care or services that are excluded from autonomous scope of practice under CRPNBC standards, limits, conditions and other controls on practice.